Samamatip/skylink_etl/README.md

 # Skylink ETL & Dashboard

-Skylink ETL is a small data engineering + analytics project that ingests partner usage data from multiple raw sources, transforms it into a clean analytical dataset, loads it into a local database or files, and presents an interactive Streamlit dashboard.
+Skylink ETL is a small data engineering + analytics project that ingests partner usage data from multiple raw sources, transforms it into a clean analytical dataset, loads it into a database or files, and presents an interactive Streamlit dashboard.
 It includes a manual upload flow so non-technical users can drop new raw files and trigger the ETL from the UI.

 **Key Features**
 - End‑to‑end ETL: `extract` → `transform` → `load` orchestrated by `etl/pipeline.py`.